-Not only can the employees of the Wertheimer Group profit from the solution but also the company’s customers.
+Not only can the employees of the Wertheimer Group profit from the solution but so do the company’s customers.
 “Citrix SD-WAN offers us the possibility to integrate local Internet breakouts.
-We can thereby provide visitors to our stores with comprehensive Wifi hotspots in the future.
+We can thereby provide visitors to our stores with comprehensive WiFi hotspots in the future.
 The Internet traffic of guest access points no longer has to cut into our precious and limited MPLS network,” says Johannes Keppler.

 The SD-WAN solution also ensures that the user can continue working in the event of a network connection failure.
 Previously, stores had to switch to manual scheduling and accounting whenever connection to the data center was interrupted.
 The customers could still be served; however, the compilation of orders with manual delivery notes cost the employees a lot of time and effort.

 With Citrix SD-WAN, operation continues seamlessly, even during network disturbances.
 The solution permanently monitors the availability and performance of individual paths.
 Should one of the physical connections fail, Citrix SD-WAN leads the data traffic to the remaining paths without the user ever even noticing.

 “We carried out a lot of failure tests in the trial stage,” says Johannes Keppler.
 “But no matter which cable we pulled, there was never a connection interruption.”
 In order to achieve maximum reliability in the branches, the IT organization wants to combine DSL connections of different providers and add additional LTE connections in the future.